Dive bar: Description

-Dive bars adhere to a minimal level of effort needed to provide guests with drinks; i.e., they typically do not advertise, provide parking, or have fancy signage.
+Dive bars traditionally only adhered to the minimal effort needed to provide guests with drinks; i.e., they typically do not advertise, provide parking, or have fancy signage.
 Dive bars are not known for their food.
 They often do not serve food beyond pretzels and snacks.
-For example, a popular Nashville dive bar has a hand-written menu taped to the refrigerator and lists only pork rinds, popcorn, peanuts and microwaved corn dogs (US $1).
-True dive bars are "cash only" and would not have computerized registers.
-Bathrooms in dive bars are notoriously shabby and may have a shower curtain stall.
-The owner or one of his family members is often working the bar.
-Dive bars usually have a clientele from all walks of life, including some old locals who have been drinking there for decades.
+For example, in 2018 a visitor to a well-known Nashville dive bar reported seeing a hand-written menu taped to the refrigerator, listing only pork rinds, popcorn, peanuts, and microwaved corn dogs (US $1).
+Bathrooms in dive bars are notoriously shabby and may have a shower curtain instead of a door on the toilet stall.
+Authentic dive bars are usually "cash only" establishments, and may not feature computerized registers.
+The owner or a family member of theirs is often working the bar.
+Dive bars usually have a clientele from all walks of life, including some locals who have been drinking there for decades.

-During the COVID-19 pandemic of the early 2020s, U.S. cities closed down bars and food service establishments and many dive bar owners made repairs and cleaned up while they were closed down.
-Rick Dobbs, author of a 2019 book Local Spirit: Neighborhood Bars of Orleans Parish, said, "A dive can absolutely be cleaned up but still be a dive... it's the character and spirit of the space that counts".
+During the COVID-19 pandemic of the early 2020s, U.S. cities closed down bars and food service establishments, and many dive bar owners made repairs and cleaned up while they were closed down.
+Rick Dobbs, author of the 2019 book Local Spirit: Neighborhood Bars of Orleans Parish, said, "A dive can absolutely be cleaned up but still be a dive... it's the character and spirit of the space that counts".
+The news website SFGate recently covered the ongoing discussion over the definition of a "dive bar", whether it is the character or decor that make a "dive bar", and whether or not the image of the Merrimaker featured in this article still qualifies due to an extensive remodel in 2019.